-If the Church of Rome truly believed that we needed to be guided by its allegedly infallible interpretations of Scripture, then why has it dogmatically interpreted so few passages throughout church history?
+If the Church of Rome truly believed that we needed to be guided by its allegedly infallible interpretations of Scripture, then why has it dogmatically interpreted only a handful of passages throughout church history?

 Why did it take nearly 1,500 years for the Church of Rome to officially declare the apocrypha as canonical?